DiamondLightSource/pymalcolm/docs/tutorials/scanning.rst

-It looks quite similar to the one from the `generator_tutorial`, starting off with the defines that are needed to talk to our simulated areaDetector plus a new one that defines a configDir variable that can be shared between our Blocks.
+It looks quite similar to the one from the `generator_tutorial`, starting off with the defines that are needed to talk to our simulated areaDetector plus a new one that defines a config_dir variable that can be shared between our Blocks.
 After that come the Blocks, with simDetector and ticker Blocks that we have seen in previous tutorials, then our scan_block to sit on top.